KEY CLINICAL UPDATES IN TELEMEDICINE

 Table e3–3.Examples of current telemedicine applications. ||Download (.pdf) Table e3–3.
 Examples of current telemedicine applications.

 |In-flight emergency resuscitation guidance on commercial aircraft |

 |Preoperative screening and postoperative follow-up of patients of surgeons on service missions to developing nations |

 |Remote dermatologic, pathologic, or radiographic consultations |

 |Directly observed therapy for tuberculosis |

 |Remote monitoring of ICU patients by intensivists |

 The global SARS-CoV-2 pandemic produced in many countries an explosion in the use of telehealth, as restrictions on local travel, and the desire to keep patients physically separated from one another and from their clinicians, made real-time video care an essential tool.
 Further, in the United States, emergency changes to government-sponsored payment programs that had previously not reimbursed most video visits fostered rapid adoption.
 As patients began adopting video teleconferencing software for education, work, and socialization, this familiarity with the technology had positive spillover effects on their willingness to use these same technologies to receive health care.

-As the pandemic persisted, the limitations on a “mostly video” care relationship became increasingly apparent.
-Much of the physical examination, particularly in otolaryngology, ophthalmology, ...
+As the SARS-CoV-2 pandemic persisted, the limitations on a "mostly video" care relationship became increasingly apparent.
+Much ...